Bass Coast Shire Council

 The site constraints dictated a lot of what could be achieved with the project.
 Thankfully the existing pavement dimensions were greater than required, however there was limited drainage infrastructure in the area meaning shaped swales would be required to protect the pavement and aid with drainage.

-The geotechnical investigation identified the potential for the northern half of the existing courts to consist of poor subgrade material.
-This is likely the result of the original cut-to-fill for the site to achieve the required subgrade shape for the courts as the site has cut embankments to the south and fill embankments to the north.
+The geotechnical investigation identified poor subgrade material on the northern half of the existing courts.
+This is likely the result of the original cut-to-fill for the site to achieve the required subgrade shape for the courts as the site has cut embankments to the south, and fill embankments to the north.

 The reduced footprint allowed the design to include a perimeter spoon drain external to the fence line creating a seamless playing surface to the perimeter fence.
 A swale drain was required to the eastern side of the courts to provide protection for potential overland flow from the adjacent landscape areas.